 In 1998, the Betton Grange Society was formed at the Llangollen Railway with the aim of creating a new Grange class locomotive using standard Great Western parts such as wheels from 7325, a 43xx mogul, bogie and tender from Collett 5952 Cogan Hall and the boiler from 7927 Willington Hall, the frames from the Hall being used for our very own County.

-6880 Betton Grange looking close to completion at the llangollen Railway.
+6880 Betton Grange, based at the Llangollen Railway, looking close to completion at the Warley Model Railway Show.
 (Betton Grange Society)

 1014 County of Glamorgan